Learning to Detect Critical Nodes in Sparse Graphs via Feature Importance Awareness: Experiments

 \subsection{Baseline Methods}

-We evaluate FGDD against two categories of baseline methods: traditional construction heuristic methods and DRL-based methods.
-Construction methods aim to remove nodes from network in a greedy or random way.
-As shown in \cite{Fan2020}, CI and HDA greedily remove nodes with the highest collective influence and the highest degree from network, respectively, while RAND randomly removes nodes from network.
-DRL-methods construct an end-to-end model to remove nodes, including FINDER \cite{Fan2020} and GCN-DRL.
+We compare FGDD with two categories of baseline methods: traditional construction heuristic methods and DRL-based methods.
+Construction methods aim to remove nodes from a network in a greedy or random way.
+As shown in \cite{Fan2020}, CI and HDA greedily remove nodes with the highest collective influence and the highest degree from a network, respectively, while RAND randomly removes nodes from a network.
+DRL-based methods construct an end-to-end model to remove nodes, including FINDER \cite{Fan2020} and GCN-DRL.

-Recently, Graph Convolutional Networks (GCNs) have been successfully applied to predict influential nodes in complex networks.
-For example, \citeauthor{Yu2020} \shortcite{Yu2020} ranked the nodes by their scores and selected nodes greedily via GCN. \citeauthor{Zhao2020} \shortcite{Zhao2020} developed InfGCN consisting of a GCN and three fully connected layers, which is similar to a combination of GCN and DQN, and used it to select top influential nodes.
-Note that existing two GCN-based methods are not publicly available.
-Therefore, we merge these two GCN-based methods and develop a new baseline method, i.e., Graph Convolutional Network based Deep Reinforcement Learning (GCN-DRL).
-GCN-DRL shares the same network architecture with InfGCN.
-The main difference is that GCN-DRL treates the three fully-connected layers as a Q-network, and updates the parameters by RL as well as FINDER.
-In particular, GCN is used to process graph-structured data, and three fully-connected layers are employed to select critical nodes.
+Recently, graph convolutional networks (GCNs) have been successfully applied to predict influential nodes in complex networks.
+For example, Yu et al. \cite{Yu2020} ranked the nodes by their scores and selected nodes greedily via GCN.
+Zhao et al. \cite{Zhao2020} developed InfGCN consisting of a GCN and three fully connected layers, which is similar to a combination of GCN and DQN, and used it to select top influential nodes.
+Note that the existing two GCN-based methods are not publicly available.
+Therefore, we merge these two GCN-based methods and develop a new baseline method, i.e., graph convolutional network based deep reinforcement learning (GCN-DRL).
+GCN-DRL shares the same network architecture as InfGCN.
+The main difference is that GCN-DRL treats the three fully-connected layers as a Q-network, and updates the parameters by RL as well as FINDER.
+In particular, GCN is used to compute the graph representation, and three fully-connected layers are employed as DRL agent to select critical nodes.
 For other baseline methods, we adopt the best model released by FINDER's authors to test without any change.
 We also use the same implementation of CI and HDA \cite{Fan2020}.

 We present the time complexities of FGDD and five baseline methods in Table \ref{Tab:Complexity Comparison}.
-From it, we observe that FGDD is highly competitive compared to FINDER and GCN-DRL in terms of time complexity.
-Its time complexity is just slightly higher than that of FINDER.
+From it, we observe that FGDD is highly competitive in comparison with state-of-the-art deep learning methods.
+RAND is the fastest but worst in performance to be shown next.